-Enjoy a little liquor and chocolate
+Enjoy a little liqueur and chocolate

 Dinner for two

-Walk around the city’s medieval castle walls
+Walk around the city’s Medieval castle walls

-It’s not an activity for anyone afraid of heights since much of the walk lacks protective rails, but the castle walls offer some of the best views over the town and the surrounding countryside.
+It’s not an activity for anyone afraid of heights since much of the walk lacks protective rails, but the castle walls offer some of the best views over the town and surrounding countryside.
 It’s a truly unique experience to share with someone special and becomes all the more romantic at dawn or as the sun begins to set.

 Explore the narrow cobblestone streets

 Simply walking through the Medieval village with your partner is romantic, as many of the buildings are decorated with vines of flowers climbing up the walls.
 Leave Rua Direita, one of the busiest streets lined with shops and tourists, and veer towards a quiet maze of pathways.